OLO Investors Have Opportunity to Lead Olo Inc. Securities Fraud Lawsuit

-LOS ANGELES, Nov.
-16, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Olo Inc. ("Olo" or the "Company") (NYSE: OLO).
+BENSALEM, Pa., Nov.
+18, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Olo Inc. ("Olo" or the "Company") (NYSE: OLO).

 Class Period: August 11, 2021 – August 11, 2022